Paternal brain: Oxytocin

 Oxytocin has been shown to correlate with many aspects of paternal care, but its mechanisms and the systems involved are not fully understood.
 Oxytocin is associated with behaviors involving contact with the child.
 Increases in oxytocin following high contact interactions have been shown in correlational studies.
 Oxytocin's interactions with other hormones is thought to be responsible for creating variability in parent behaviors such as sensitivity to infant cues and parent-child synchrony.
 It is being researched as a possible area for intervention in parents that are considered high risk (premature birth, postpartum depression, environmental conditions).

 Prolactin

 Prolactin levels rise in males after becoming fathers in many species, including those that do not lactate.
 They are highest during the infantile period of the offspring, and positively correlate with caregiving.
 Increased prolactin corresponds to different behavioral changes in different species.
 In some bird species it is shown to correlate with increased gathering of resources.
 In humans, it has been shown to correlate with many aspects of care such as the level of involvement in care and increased exploratory play with the child.
 Increased levels of prolactin in the paternal brain has also been correlated with a more positive response to the infant's cry.

+Experienced fathers of newborns show a significantly greater increase in prolactin after hearing their baby's cries or holding their babies than first-time fathers, suggesting that learning is important for males to develop responsiveness.